korewireless/Microvisor-Demo-Remote-Debug/README.md

 This project is written in C. At this time, we only support Ubuntu 20.0.4.
 Users of other operating systems should build the code under a virtual machine running Ubuntu.

 **Note** macOS users may attempt to install the pre-requisites below using [Homebrew](https://brew.sh).
 This is not supported, but should work.
-You may need to change the names of a few of the packages listed in the `apt install` command below.
+You may need to change the names of a few of the packages listed in the `apt install` command below, and always change `sudo apt install <package>` to `brew install <package>`.

 ### Libraries and Tools